Grizzly Bears of the Wild: A First Nations Wildlife Journey into the Great Bear Rainforest

 Get up close and personal with British Columbia’s grizzly bears on an intimate and immersive wildlife watching experience.
 Join First Nation guides on a tour through the awe-inspiring waterways of their people’s traditional territories.

 Low volume tours take a maximum of twelve guests on authentic adventures through the natural habitat of Western Canada’s grizzly bears.
-Pacific white-sided dolphins dance alongside the bow of the boat, Sea Wolf, as we make the one hour and 45 minute journey from Port McNeill or the First Nations’ village of Alert Bay into the beautiful X̱a̱ḵwika̱n (Thompson Sound) or Hada (Bond Sound).
-Eagles soar overhead and wolves roam the shell-strewn beaches where ancient villages were once occupied by the Musg̱a̱makw Dzawada̱’enux̱w people.
-Enjoy a continental breakfast as we navigate waters favoured by migrating orcas, and listen to your guide’s indigenous interpretation of local landscapes.
+Pacific white-sided dolphins dance alongside the bow of our boat, Sea Wolf, as we make the one hour and 45 minute journey from Port McNeill or the First Nations’ village of Alert Bay into the beautiful territory of the Musg̱a̱makw Dzawada̱’enux̱w.
+Eagles soar overhead and wolves roam the shell-strewn beaches where ancient villages were once occupied by our people.
+Enjoy a continental breakfast as we navigate waters favoured by migrating orcas, and listen to your guide’s Indigenous interpretation of local landscapes.

-Back on the boat, our traditionally trained guides chart us past Gwayasda̱ms, the birthplace of our ancestors, on Gilford Island.
-There we share stories about the historic and cultural significance of the oldest standing Big House in Canada.
+After lunch, our traditionally trained guides chart us past old village sites, the birthplace of our ancestors, in the Broughton Archipelago.
+There we share stories about the historic and cultural significance of our existence and occupation of the area.
 This truly unforgettable wildlife experience ends in the Broughton Archipelago and Queen Charlotte Strait, where we often encounter the gentle giants of the Pacific: migrating humpback whales.
-We have two other beautiful places within our territory to view grizzlies, ask us about them!

 - boat transportation